huggingface/hub-docs/docs/hub/webhooks.md

 ### Repo

 In the current version of webhooks, the top level property `repo` is always specified, as events can always be associated to a repo.
-Sample payload:
+For example, consider the following value:

 ```json
 "repo": {